wences-sanchez/Knowledge-Base/pages/Ansible%3A From Basics to Guru.md

 - ## Module 1: Getting Started
 -
 	- ### Lesson 1: Preparing your Managed Infrastructure
-		- What is Ansible (generally)? #carta
+		- What is Ansible (generally)? #flashcard
 			- Ansible is a configuration management tool
 			- It is used  to manage configuration on a pre-deployed infrastructure
 			- It's a DevOps tool
-		- What is the control node? #carta
+		- What is the control node?
 			- Where the Ansible software is installed
 		- The control node needs Ansible installed
 		- The manages nodes need SSH, a user account, privilege escalation (be careful with SSH keys).